FREQUENTLY ASKED QUESTIONS

 Do You Sell to Customers in Countries Outside of the USA?

 Yes, we ship everywhere in the world.
 We’ve had orders from every continent, including Antarctica!
 If you have a mailing address, we can get it there.
 A significant portion of our business is outside North America, making Activskin and Comfilon truly worldwide brands.
 Click on Shipping Costs under Customer Support above for more information on rates and delivery times.

-We now have distributors in various places in the world, too.
+We have distributors in various places in the world, too.
 While they may not carry all of our styles, you can usually get it faster from them, and save on shipping.
 You may pay a higher price because the distributor has already paid for shipping and customs duty from us here in the USA.
+See our links section!

 I live outside the US.
 When I order products from you, it is very expensive to ship them to me, plus my country charges me a high customs duty or import fee.
 Can you mark the goods “gift” or specify a smaller value on the invoice so that I don’t have to pay that high fee?

 While we are sympathetic to your situation, we have no control over what the postal service charges us for sending goods to you.
 We pay what they charge, and we pass that cost on to you accordingly.
 Regarding customs duties and import fees, we have no control over what your country charges you for importing products from the US.
 We cannot risk falsely claiming that the items are a gift or claiming a lesser value.
 There are serious fines and penalties for doing so, and we insist on being completely honest in our business.